dart-lang/language/working/0546-patterns/patterns-feature-specification.md

 var (List<int> list, <num>[a]) = ([], [1]); // Infer (<int>[], <num>[]).
 ```

-To support this, every pattern has a context type schema.
-This is a type
+To support this, every pattern has a context type schema which is used as the
+downwards inference context on the matched value expression in pattern variable
+declarations and pattern-if statements.
+This is a type *schema* because there
-*schema* because there may be holes in the type:
+may be holes in the type:

 ```dart
 var (a, int b) = ... // Schema is `(?, int)`.